Most people think that LASIK will improve their night vision. And yes, it will! But the question is: will you actually be able to see better at night?

 Understand the difference between seeing better at night and halos and starbursts when considering laser eye surgery

-If you're looking to see well at night, you don't necessarily need to be worried about halos and starbursts.
-You just need your pupil size to be smaller than 6 millimeters wide.
-The good news is that after laser eye surgery, most patients have no problem achieving this goal.
+If your goal is to have excellent night vision, there's no need to worry about halos and starbursts.
+The key is to have a pupil size smaller than 6 millimeters wide.
+The great news is that after laser eye surgery, the majority of patients easily achieve this goal.